kevinmcaleer/nodemcu_wifi/README.md

 # MQTT client for MicroPython on the ESP8266

 ## How to load
-Load the boot.py, main.py and umqttsimply.py onto the ESP8366 - Thonny is a good tool to load this
+Load the boot.py, main.py and umqttsimple.py onto the ESP8266 - [Thonny](https://thonny.org/) is a good tool to load this

 ## Setup the Wifi
 Change the wifi SSID and password in boot.py